 The GC32 International Class Association (ICA) was set up to administer, oversee and promote regattas and the other sailing activities of the GC32 one design foiling catamaran internationally.
 The GC32 is used on the GC32 Racing Tour and the Extreme Sailing Series.

-The GC32 ICA was founded by Laurent Lenne, Flavio Marazzi, Andrew MacPherson and Christian Peer on 14 September 2014 when Flavio Marazzi was elected its first President.
+The GC32 ICA was founded by Laurent Lenne, Flavio Marazzi, Andrew MacPherson and Christian Peer in 2014 with Flavio Marazzi elected President.
 Christian Scherrer became Class Manager in October 2015, while Simon Delzoppo took over as President in 2017.

-Changes to the GC32 Class Rules and Regulations are made by voting of the ICA membership at its Annual General Meeting.
+Changes to the GC32 Class Rules and Regulations are made by voting of the ICA membership at its AGM.

 The GC32 ICA also offers a forum to GC32 owners for the exchange of information and experience about GC32 foiling catamaran racing.